How Much Does it Cost to Live in Italy as a Foreigner?

 Also Read: Moving to Italy: A Complete Guide

 Housing prices vary quite a bit, depending on where you choose to live.

-Cost of Local Italian Food
+Cost of Food and Entertainment in Italy

 Clothing and Personal Care Costs in Italy